FrancescoNavarra95/adjacent-2-minor-ideals/Outputs/README.md

-This folder contains:
+# Collections of Cells with Non-Radical Adjacent 2-Minors

+## Contents

-1. The text files of collection of cells whose adjacetn 2-minors are non-radical
+1. **Text files** — contain the collections of cells whose adjacent 2-minors are non-radical.
-2. a folder .zip where we print all collection of cells whose adjacetn 2-minors are non-radical
+2. **`Output_pictures.zip`** — compressed folder including graphical representations of all collections of cells whose adjacent 2-minors are non-radical.
-3. a python script "Rappresentation_polyo_from_list" to print collections of cells
+3. **Python script** `Rappresentation_polyomino_from_list.py` — used to visualize the collections of cells.
-4. A folder "Computations.zip" where we have the uotput from Macaulay2 test.
+4. **`Computations_M2.zip`** — compressed folder containing the outputs of the *Macaulay2* computations.

+---

+### Important
+From the collections of cells in `Output_pictures.zip`, we extracted all **minimal non-radical collections** up to rank 8.
+These specific examples are described and analyzed in the accompanying article.